You are here

 Take Action to Prevent Distracted Walking

 Teens account for 50 percent of all pedestrian deaths among kids ages 19 and under.
 And injuries among older teens are on the rise – an increase of 25 percent over the previous five years.
 Distraction is a likely reason.
 Help stop these tragedies from happening.
 Get the facts and spread the word.
-Take action today.
+Join Safe Kids and FedEx and take action today.

 Take The Pledge